 895 Loss expense reducing inventory to LCM

-- Or, even applying the rule item by item through the inventory.
+- Applying the rule item by item through the stock

 The latter is generally the most conservative of these approaches.
 That is, the latter approach is least likely to overstate income or asset values.